-- 1. From the sidebar, click Workspace. - 2.
-From the ribbon, click Monitor, then click Scheduler Agents, or expand Special Services and Listeners on the resources tree, right-click SCHEDULER, and click Scheduler Agents. - The Scheduler Agents page opens. - To customize the columns that appear on the page, click Choose Columns on the menu.
+- 1. Go to the Workspace page. - 2.
+Click Monitor, then click Scheduler Agents, or expand Special Services and Listeners on the resources pane, right-click SCHEDULER, and click Scheduler Agents.

+The Scheduler Agents page opens.

+3. To customize the columns that appear on the page, click Choose Columns on the menu.

 Select the check boxes for the columns you want to appear, as shown in the following image.